Terminal server configuration (tool)

 What can you do?

-- Auto-update: On a terminal server, individual users cannot update memoQ from the memoQ website.
-Instead, you can enable, disable, and schedule automatic updates through the Terminal server configuration tool.
+▪Auto-update: On a terminal server, individual users cannot update memoQ from the Kilgray website.
+Instead, you can enable, disable, and schedule automatic updates through the Terminal services configuration tool.

-- Spell settings: Individual users cannot install new spell checker languages.
-As a server administrator, you can use the Terminal server configuration tool to install all necessary languages for memoQ's spelling and grammar checker.
+▪Spell settings: Individual users cannot install new spell checker languages.
+As a server administrator, you can use the Terminal server configuration tool to install all necessary languages for memoQ's spelling checker.

-- Default TM scheme: You can enter the descriptive fields that will be available in all new translation memories that terminal server users create in memoQ.
+▪Default TM Scheme: You can specify the descriptive fields that will be available in all new translation memories created in memoQ by any user of the terminal server.

 When you finish

-To see the settings in another category: Click a category on the left.
+To display the settings in another category: Click a category on the left.

 To return to Windows: Click Close.
 If you have not saved all changes, the program will remind you.